 Bloomberg renewed his call for a U.S. carbon tax in November 2010.
 Speaking at the Wall Street Journal CEO Council, the NYC Mayor said the U.S. needs to reduce its dependence on foreign oil if “you want to stop sending your money to…terrorists.”
 The answer: “We need a carbon tax.”

 Former Public Officials

 The individual who has done the most to raise the world’s consciousness of global warming has long been an outspoken advocate for taxing carbon emissions.
 “The most direct policy solution to the climate crisis is a carbon tax, offset by reductions in taxes on wages,” Gore said in November 2012.
 “By including the carbon tax in the solution to the fiscal cliff we can [get] away from the climate cliff.”
 (The Hill.)

-In an interview in the Sept/Oct 2007 issue of 02138 magazine, Gore reiterated, “I’m convinced that we should eliminate the payroll tax and replace it dollar for dollar with a CO2 tax.”
-Gore has also publicly praised Sen. Chris Dodd’s corporate carbon tax proposal.
+In an interview in the Sept/Oct 2007 issue of 02138 magazine, Gore explained, “I’m convinced that we should eliminate the payroll tax and replace it dollar for dollar with a CO2 tax.”

 Gore voiced this theme in an historical context in a March, 2008 talk at Autodesk: “Here’s the solution.
 We need a CO2 tax, revenue-neutral, to replace taxation on employment, which was invented by Bismarck — and some things have changed since the 19th Century.”
 (This is at around the 13:30-minute mark of his talk).